-The District experienced a small increase (15) in new customers during the year ended June 30, 2013.
-In addition to water and sewer services provided to the English Mountain, the Preserve at English Mountain, and Douglas Lake Resort subdivisions, sewer services are provided to the Sherwood Forest, Bear Creek Crossing, Smoky Mountain Ridge, Lashbrooke, Bouldercrest Villas, and Parkside Resort subdivisions.
-On December 1, 2012, the District terminated providing water service to the Douglas Lake Resort (126 customers).
+The District experienced a small increase (15) in new customers during the year ended June 30, 2014.
+In addition to water and sewer services provided to the English Mountain and the Preserve at English Mountain subdivisions, sewer services are provided to the Sherwood Forest, Bear Creek Crossing, Smoky Mountain Ridge, Lashbrooke, Douglas Lake Resort, Bouldercrest Villas, and Parkside Resort subdivisions.